onqtam/headjack/docs/why/9_CYBERNETICS.md

 > "I Am a Strange Loop argues that the key to understanding selves and consciousness is the “strange loop”—a special kind of abstract feedback loop inhabiting our brains." - [I Am a Strange Loop](https://www.goodreads.com/book/show/123471.I_Am_a_Strange_Loop#:~:text=I%20Am%20a%20Strange%20Loop%20argues%20that%20the%20key%20to%20understanding%20selves%20and%20consciousness%20is%20the%20%E2%80%9Cstrange%20loop%E2%80%9D%E2%80%94a%20special%20kind%20of%20abstract%20feedback%20loop%20inhabiting%20our%20brains.)

 ^^ What is our societal (OODA) loop?

+we should be thinking in terms of sensory & motor systems - OODA loop